github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 {% ifversion fpt or ghec %}

-This is not an issue with {% data variables.product.prodname_dotcom %}-hosted runners because each {% data variables.product.prodname_dotcom %}-hosted runner is always a clean isolated virtual machine, and it is destroyed at the end of the job execution.
+This is not an issue with {% data variables.product.prodname_dotcom %}-hosted runners because each {% data variables.product.prodname_dotcom %}-hosted runner is always a clean isolated runner image, and it is destroyed at the end of the job execution.

 {% endif %}